JanineAmelie/neen-HTML5-template/README.md

 > When in doubt.
 Refesh
 -Neen

-This is an Boilerplate template that includes all the necessary data in the header section because I got tired of typing the same crap  every damn time.
+This is a Boilerplate template that includes all the necessary data in the header section because I got tired of typing the same crap  every damn time.

 This template includes the ff files: